 Local, Seasonal Produce

 Whether cocktails or entire meals, there has been a rise for DIY kits.
-We anticipate this continuing well into the future.
+We anticipate this continuing well into the future food market.
 Consumers view these kits as a fun way to relax and enjoy a meal.

 There is increased consumer demand to know about the origin of ingredients, their quality, and usage.
 Restaurants are now mentioning ingredient lists, calories, fibre content, etc.